harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 mamba install conda-forge::singularity
 ```

+!!! tip "Cannon cluster Snakemake plugin"

+    If you are on the Harvard Cannon cluster, instead of the generic snakemake-executor-plugin-slurm, you can use our specific plugin for the Cannon cluster: [snakemake-executor-plugin-cannon](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/cannon.html).
+This facilitates *automatic partition selection* based on requested resources.
+Install this in your environment with:

+    ```bash
+    mamba install bioconda::snakemake-executor-plugin-cannon
+    ```

+    Then, when running the workflow, specify the cannon executor with `-e cannon` instead of `-e slurm`.

+    If you are not on the Harvard Cannon cluster, stick with the generic SLURM plugin.
+You will just need to directly specify the partitions for each rule in the config file ([see below](#specifying-resources-for-each-rule)).

 ### Downloading the cactus-snakemake pipeline

 The [pipeline](https://github.com/harvardinformatics/cactus-snakemake/) is currently available on github.
 You can install it on the Harvard cluster or any computer that has `git` installed by navigating to the directory in which you want to download it and doing one of the following: